pose/automac/README.md

 }
 ```

-It will result in the following tab to be created:
+It will result in the following tab to be created using the command line passed
+URL:

 ![](./docs/safari-tab-64.png)